 Please be aware that the admission process can take up to 30 days.
 It can vary based on the MCO and if the site is owned by Arc/HDS (HUD).
 We appreciate your patience during this process.

 Our services are funded through a combination of the following:

 Absolutely!
 Monarch encourages involvement and support from family members and friends.
 Visits are welcome at any time during reasonable hours.
-The people we support are allowed “Therapeutic Leave” as an opportunity for overnight visitors with family and friends.
+The people we support are also allowed “Therapeutic Leave” as an opportunity for overnight visits with family and friends.

 No. While Monarch can support your mental health needs in any of our outpatient offices, you have the freedom to choose where you would like to receive your mental health services.

 Yes.
-Each of our residential group homes has a telephone land line to make and receive calls.
+Each of our residential group homes has a land line telephone to make and receive local calls.
 If you wish to have a cell phone, then you are welcome to have one at your own expense.